[Authors and titles are listed at the end of the review.]

 Erika L. Weiberg looks at both Sophocles’ Ajax and Euripides’ Heracles in her study of weaponry on stage (“Weapons as Friends and Foes in Sophocles’ Ajax and Euripides’ Heracles).
 Weiberg’s essay takes a refreshing approach, looking at contemporary studies of veterans afflicted by both posttraumatic stress disorder and easy access to guns to examine the suicides of Ajax and Heracles in their eponymous plays.
 Weiberg stresses that she aims not to assimilate the ancient to the modern but rather to show that a “nexus of the material, the social, and the affective experience of trauma” (64) are deeply entwined in both frameworks.
 (Weiberg does not pay much attention to the difference between actuality of cases-studies and the fictionality of tragedies, but her readings hold up to scrutiny nonetheless.)
 Weiberg traces the loss of philia and community for both tragic heroes and shows how theories of traumatic “acting out,” from Freud’s onward, are applicable.
 This essay is most pointed in its analysis of how linear time comes undone for the heroes as their psychological traumas are reperformed.

 Most of the other essays in the volume similarly array themselves around one or two tragedies qua case studies, and most of these in turn focus on Euripidean tragedy: Victoria Wohl writes on Troades, Ava Shirazi on Hecuba, Karen Bassi on Alcestis, and Seth Estrin on Ion.
 Comparable as the mode of essay is in these cases, their theoretical bents are widely divergent.
 Wohl’s chapter (“Stone into Smoke: Metaphor and Materiality in Euripides’ Troades ”) borrows from, and also interrogates, Jane Bennett’s Vibrant Matter: A Political Ecology of Things (2010, Durham, NC) to tease out the role of language in assimilating the realms of the material and immaterial in the event of large-scale trauma.
 She particularly underlines the importance of metaphor in rendering fuzzy the border between language and matter, expression and thing.
-Bennett’s analysis of Euripides’ language is particularly fine, as is her own language; for example, Andromache’s understanding of the death of Troy as “erasure” is glossed as “an alpha-privative set on life” (32).
+Her analysis of Euripides’ language is particularly fine, as is her own language; for example, Andromache’s understanding of the death of Troy as “erasure” is glossed as “an alpha-privative set on life” (32).
 Ava Shirazi’s piece (“The Other Side of the Mirror: Reflection and Reversal in Euripides’ Hecuba ”) places mirrors within a semiotic system of bronze and light to show how the image of a mirror frames a moment of horrible reversal in a choral ode of Hecuba.